 Pray.
 Eat.
 Style.

 I'm from a small, rural town in North Carolina called Johnsonville.
 To give you a perspective, when I was growing up we did not have any stop lights, everyone knew everyone, and it seemed like we were all related.
-My grandfather was a preacher at our local church and I lived on a street that bared my last name.
+My grandfather was a preacher at our local church and I lived on a street that bared my last name (Gilchrist Rd.).
 Growing up in a small town with a very limited household income naturally helped me develop a wild imagination.
 This imagination eventually became what I know today as uninhibited creativity.
-I remember traveling in Florence, Italy and stopping inside of the Salvatore Ferragamo museum and taking in as much as I could.
-One of the most impactful things that I took away from the experience was how poor he grew up and that growing up this way made him become creative as he searched for outlets to free his mind from his daily woes.
+I remember traveling in Florence, Italy in 2014 and stopping inside of the Salvatore Ferragamo museum and taking in as much as I could.
+One of the most impactful things that I took away from the experience was how poor he grew up and that growing up this way helped him express his creativity as he searched for outlets to free his mind from his daily struggles.
 Whether it was me writing songs on the back of my mother's magazines or thinking of new ways to wear the same clothes, I was always creating.

 Today, I'm a man on a journey to live the best life I can.
 I'm passionate about people, three-cheese mac and cheese, music that makes you feel, and authenticity.
 I don' t know where life's final destination will take me, but I'm enjoying the scenery on the way to getting there.

 NOTE: For a formal list of my professional experiences, education, and aspirations, feel free to send me an email or click on "connect."